HernandoR/lz-brilliant-cv/modules/projects.typ

     description: list(
-      [Deployed multiple virtual machines hosted on Proxmox Virtual Environment.], [Constructed an automatic TV tracking system by docker-compose.], [Migrated the services into kubernates, and used TLS to keep the access secure.], [Deployed CDN Service from AWS]
+      [Deployed multiple virtual machines hosted on Proxmox Virtual Environment.], [Constructed an automatic TV tracking system by docker-compose.], [Migrated the services into Kubernetes, and used TLS to keep the access secure.], [Deployed CDN Service from AWS]
     )
   ),